What Can I Expect When I Make an Appointment?

 Once you have reviewed the information on my website, you may have additional questions, or you may feel ready to schedule an appointment.
 Feel free to call or send a request through my contact form (see the "Contact" page).
 I will answer any additional questions you may have and help you set up your first appointment.

-When we meet for your first visit my hope is that you will feel like you are chatting with a trusted friend in your living room.
+When we meet for your first visit, my hope is that you will feel like you are chatting with a trustworthy friend in your living room.
 Bring in a cup of coffee and make yourself comfortable.
 I'll begin by explaining more about the counseling process and confidentiality.
-I'll also ask you for some description of what brings you in to talk to me and begin collecting some background information about you and your circumstances.
-We will also begin identifying your gaols for counseling.
+I'll also ask you for some description of what you'd like to address with me and what your counseling goals are.
+As we chat, I'll begin collecting some background information about you and your circumstances.
 This first stage is called the assessment process, and it usually takes a couple visits to complete.

 When you show up for an appointment or sign in for your telehealth visit, I may be finishing a session scheduled before yours.
-Please make yourself comfortable in the waiting area, or hang tight in your virtual session, and will greet you when I am ready for your appointment.
+Please make yourself comfortable in the waiting area, or hang tight in the virtual wating room, and I will greet you as soon as I am ready for your appointment.

 Some examples of things people want to address with counseling